kontent-ai/kontent-ai-migration-toolkit/README.md

 The standard migration process would look like:

-1. Prepare export files (for assets & items) using `ExportToolkit` with custom `adapter`
+1. Prepare the desired structure (content types, taxonomies...) in your Kontent.ai environment
+2. Install this library and write a custom `adapter` where you download / fetch data from your system and convert it to appropriate format defined by this library & your content model
+3. Use `ExportToolkit` with your `adapter` which will create files on File system with your data
-2. Import the export files into a specified environment using `ImportToolkit` in code or via `CLI`
+2. Import the export files into a target environment using `ImportToolkit` in code or via `CLI`

 ### Migration example